Linear-Logic-inc/customchromedriver/README.md

 print(f"Current Chrome version: {chrome_version}")
 ```

-To download and update ChromeDriver to the correct version:
+To manually download and update ChromeDriver to the correct version:

 ```python
 update_chromedriver()
 ```

+Even though `CustomChromeDriver` automatically updates the ChromeDriver when needed, calling `update_chromedriver()` ensures that the correct version is downloaded and installed, allowing you to control the process manually.

 ## License